Gerrad2020/odoo-vcls-module/Documentations/Install_Odoo_locally.md

 # Installing the Odoo Development Environment (Windows 10)
 #### Please ensure you have admin's rights on your laptop before following these steps.
+#### Ask the administrator for GitHub repository access before following these steps.
 #### Ctrl click the links as Github does not support open in new tab.

 ## Installing The Dependencies (1)